TedorLupaka/NealLandingPage/README.md

 # NEAL AFRICA
-This is a prototype landing page design for Neal Africa, using the Flask web application development framework.
+This is a prototype landing page for Neal Africa, using the Flask web application development framework.